nikouu/mGBA-http/docs/ApiDocumentation.md

 ##### Description:

-A custom convenience API that implements multiple simultaneously keys being pressed and released for a given duration in frames.
+A custom convenience API that implements multiple simultaneous keys being pressed and released for a given duration in frames.
 This is as opposed to the key based core API that sends only either a press or release message.

 ##### Parameters